oqolarte/oblong/content/project/alwayscarry.md

 However, right now, it has no integrated payment gateways like PayPal, Stripe, or others, in the site.

 Payment will be made in "less convenient" ways, by employing other known services like GCash, PayMaya, and the traditional Bank Transfer.
-In my opinion, these methods, particularly the first two, will reach more people since neither need debit nor credit card to make transactions.
+In my opinion, these methods, particularly the first two, will reach more people since neither need debit nor credit card to make transactions, only a phone that's connected to a GCash account.

 Google Forms is also used for the customers to fill up when placing their orders.